THUNDERCLAP

 Base of Operations: New York City, New York

-Powers/Abilities: Thunderclap could create sonic booms by clapping his hands together.
-The main force of these "thunderclaps" could be directed to an extent (he was able to knock out a gang of crooks while leaving Spider-Man, who was directly above the gang, awake), but the residual sonic energy went out in a sphere from his hands, and was powerful enough to shatter glass and partially deafen people for at least a block's radius.
-This power seemed likely to be technological in nature, given the metallic mittens Thunderclap wore, but it is possible the power was innate to him, and the mittens either a focus to help him control his power, or perhaps an attempt to prevent people from realising the true source of his abilities.
-Thunderclap's hearing was not affected by his power, probably protected by the solid-looking ear-cups on his costume.
+The main force of these "thunderclaps" can be directed to an extent (he was able to knock out a gang of crooks while leaving Spider-Man, who was directly above the gang, awake), but the residual sonic energy goes out in a sphere from his hands, and is powerful enough to shatter glass and partially deafen people for at least a block's radius.

 Weight: 176 lbs.